NOAO Guidelines for Using Gemini's Phase-I Tool

 Investigators wishing to propose for the US share of time on the Gemini

-telescopes should use
+telescopes must use

 "Essay" sections are included in a single PDF attachment, which can be prepared using an MS Word or LaTeX template.
 Detailed help pages and

 video tutorials are available on the Gemini web site.

 it within the one-page limit for the text.
 Two additional pages can be

-- If requesting consideration for Band 3 observations, include Band 3 targets -- The new version of PIT includes a separate panel for band 3 targets.
-If you have already defined your targets for Bands 1/2, you can use the "Edit" menu to copy/paste the observations into the "Band 3" section and then update the conditions and observation times.
+targets -- PIT includes a separate panel for band 3 targets.
+If you have already defined your targets for Bands 1/2, you can use the "Edit" menu to copy/paste observations into the "Band 3" section and then update the conditions and observation times.

 - Export and Print your proposal before submitting -- this will allow you to see your proposal just as the TAC will see it.
 Be sure to use the "NOAO" format under the "Export as PDF" option.

 - If requesting time both for Gemini and other NOAO resources (e.g. SOAR), you will now need to submit two proposals.